-On 25 September 2020, the Swiss Parliament adopted certain amendments to the existing Swiss legislation aiming at recognising a new type of dematerialised securities, based on distributed ledger technology or similar technologies, and at adapting the financial infrastructure laws to be compatible with such new financial instruments (the DLT Act).
-This DLT Act provides for the recognition of the tokenisation of assets such as shares, bonds and other financial instruments and will allow issuers to raise capital through tokenised debt or equity issuances.
-Further, it improves the legal certainty of the treatment of crypto-based assets in an insolvency context by providing that such assets be segregated in the event of a bankruptcy or an insolvency of intermediaries or custodians holding such assets, provided certain minimal requirements are complied with.
-On 1 February 2021, the parts of the DLT Act aiming at introducing the concept of DLT-based securities into Swiss law (through a revision of the Swiss Code of Obligations, the Federal Intermediated Securities Act and the Federal Act on International Private Law) entered into force.
-The remaining amendments affecting the financial infrastructure laws (eg, the new authorisation relating to a fedor.poskriakov@lenzstaehelin.com
+Further, since 2021, Switzerland has adopted a legal framework recognising a new type of uncertificated securities, based on distributed ledger (blockchain) or similar technologies, and adapting the financial market laws so as to be compatible with such new financial instruments (so-called DLT Act).
+In doing so, Switzerland improved the legal certainty of the treatment of crypto-based assets in an insolvency context by providing that such assets be segregated in the event of a bankruptcy or an insolvency of intermediaries or custodians holding such assets, provided that certain minimal requirements are complied with.